 DACA students will qualify for benefits if they meet the criteria for the MN Dream Act.
 DACA students who don't meet the MN Dream Act criteria may still be eligible for state financial aid if they can meet at least one of the criteria in the state residency law used for financial aid after they have been granted DACA.
 For example, one of the criteria in the state residency definition is graduating from a Minnesota high school while residing in Minnesota, so the student would need to prove DACA was granted prior to high school graduation.
 DACA students will be required to submit proof of DACA.
 DACA students who do NOT meet any of the MN Dream Act or state residency criteria will NOT be eligible for state financial aid.

-To be eligible for a MN State Grant, the student must submit the online state financial aid application no later than the 30th day of the term.
+To be eligible for a MN State Grant, the student must submit the online state financial aid application no later than June 30th of the school year in question.
+For example, for school year 2023-2024, the deadline is June 30th, 2024 and for school year 2024-2025, the deadline is June 30th, 2025.
 Deadlines for other state financial aid programs administered on campus are determined by the college the student is attending.